 At the fenceline, the path bends to the East and toward the highway, the A-66.
 The Vía de la Plata then picks up another tractor lane northward as it parallels the highway, shown below.

-The Camino continues to follow the tractor lane paralleling the highway for 2.9 kilometers, until you come to this overpass.
+The Camino continues to follow the tractor lane paralleling the highway for 2.9 kilometers, until it comes to this overpass.
 You are at about kilometer 21.4 into the day.

 Essentially what this means, is that if there is high water under the bridge, and you will be able to figure that out, you must go to the right, double back to pick up the N-630, turn left (northward) until you reach the bridge crossing the River Cañedino, then pick up the dirt road on the other side to double back under the bridge on the other side.
 Please see the interactive map for details of this detour shown in orange.